ginomcevoy/dcluster/README.md

   dcluster init
   ```

-* The default flavor is pointing to centos:7.7.1908, this will try to download the image and will fail if docker cannot be reached.
+* The default profile is pointing to centos:7.7.1908, this will try to download the image and will fail if docker cannot be reached.
 See "Preparing an image for offline use" above.
 TODO let this be a variable managed by configuration, and that the user can override using --image

 ## Usage